BlockchainCommons/XID-Quickstart/concepts/elision-cryptography.md

 Verify the contents of an elided and salted envelope (for example "knows bob" with $SALT on the assertion)..

-If a "knows" envelope assertion is salted with `--salted` (see below), an envelope of the salt can be retrieved as follows:
+If a "knows" envelope assertion is salted with `salt` (see below), an envelope of the salt can be retrieved as follows:
 ```
 SALT=$(envelope assertion find predicate string knows $AKB_S | envelope assertion find predicate known salt | envelope extract object)
 ```

-The same process is then followed, but testing against an assertion salted with the shared `$SALT` secret.
+The same process as "Known-Content Verification" is then followed, but it's testing against an assertion salted with the shared `$SALT` secret.

 ```
 ELIDED_DIGEST=$(envelope assertion at 0 $AKB_S_E | envelope digest)
 EXPECTED_DIGEST=$(envelope assertion create string knows string bob | envelope assertion add pred-obj known salt envelope $SALT | envelope digest)